OctopusDeploy/blog/blog/2019-02/dbup-database-deployments/index.md

 ## Integrated Security and Workers

 In this demo, I used SQL Authentication.
 However, many of you are using integrated security.
-For an additional layer of security, each environment has its own Active Directory.
+For an additional layer of security, each environment has its own Active Directory service account.
 That makes complete sense.
 I recommend that approach.

 How can you accomplish this with the current generation of workers?
 It is not as straight-forward as it should be (something we are hoping to address in workers v2).
 I'll walk you through the necessary steps to set it up.